a2stuff/a2d/docs/HIG.md

   * This gives 1px margin above the text, 0px below (counting descenders).
 * Left/Right Arrow keys should wrap selection to the previous/next row.
 * Up/Down Arrow keys should wrap selection to the previous/next column.

+## Progress Bars

+* Total height is 10 pixels, including a 1px border.
+* Pattern is 75% dark / 25% light.

 ## Keyboard